Teaching

 Recognition

-Bucknell University, Instructor of Record (Spring 2026)
+Instructor of Record

 Foundations of data analysis for political science research.
 Students learn R using dplyr and ggplot2 — importing, tidying, transforming, joining, and visualizing data — alongside research design and quantitative methods.
 Across four problem sets and a semester-long research project, students move from exploratory analysis to producing a literature review, research design, and pre-analysis plan on a topic of their own choosing.
 By the end of the class, students can read, critique, and produce empirical political science.

-Race, Ethnicity, and American Politics (Undergraduate) — POLS-246
+Race, Ethnicity, and American Politics (Undergraduate, POLS 246)

-Bucknell University, Instructor of Record (Fall 2025)
+Bucknell University (Fall 2025)

 Why our identities matter (or don’t) for our politics.
 The course examines the processes that create, cultivate, politicize, and activate identities across race, ethnicity, gender, sexuality, and religion.
 Topics span Black, Latino, Asian American, MENA, Indigenous, and LGBTQ+ politics; intersectionality and racial triangulation; racial capitalism; whiteness and white backlash; and constructivist theories of identity.
 Students complete weekly reading memos, a research paper with peer review, and a group presentation.

-Introduction to American Politics (Undergraduate) — POLS-140
+Introduction to American Politics (Undergraduate, POLS 140)

-Bucknell University, Instructor of Record (Fall 2025)
+Bucknell University (Fall 2025)

-American government and politics with a focus on the contemporary United States.
+American government and politics, with a focus on the contemporary United States.
 Topics: the Constitution, federalism, the separation of powers, civil liberties and civil rights, Congress, the Presidency, the executive branch, the courts, public opinion and voting, parties, interest groups, and economic and foreign policy.
 The course pairs textbook fundamentals with weekly memos in which students bring their own reactions, experiences, and political views to the course material.

 Introduction to Data Analysis in R (Undergraduate)

-Emory University, Instructor of Record (Spring 2024, Spring 2025)
+Emory University (Spring 2024, Spring 2025)

-Latinx Politics (Undergraduate)
+Latinx Politics (Undergraduate, POLS 347)

 The past, present, and future of Hispanic and Latina/o/x politics in the United States.
 Topics: history of conquest, colonization, and immigration; cultural and institutional forces generating and sustaining Latina/o/x identities; differences and similarities across Mexican, Puerto Rican, Cuban, Dominican, Central American, and other origin groups; political preferences, behaviors, and representation; and how the growing Latina/o/x population will shape American politics going forward.

-The American Presidency (Undergraduate)
+The American Presidency (Undergraduate, POL 325)

-Princeton University, Teaching Assistant (Fall 2022, Dr. Lauren Wright)
+Princeton University (Fall 2022, with Lauren Wright)

-Qualitative Methods (Graduate)
+Qualitative Methods (Graduate, POL 506)

-Princeton University, Teaching Assistant (Spring 2021, Professor Layna Mosley)
+Princeton University (Spring 2021, with Layna Mosley)

 The use of qualitative methods in social science research.
 Topics: research design, elite interviews and interviews with members of the mass public, archival and secondary materials, and the ethics of research involving human participants.
 The course emphasizes qualitative approaches as part of multi-method research projects, drawing examples from across the political science discipline.

-Introduction to American Politics (Undergraduate)
+Introduction to American Politics (Undergraduate, POL 220)

 Princeton University, Head Teaching Assistant

-- Fall 2020 — Dr. Sarah Staszak
+• Fall 2020 — with Sarah Staszak

-- Spring 2020 — Professor Paul Frymer (received University Teaching Award)
+• Spring 2020 — with Paul Frymer

 The institutions and political processes of American government and democracy: the Constitution and American political tradition, federalism, political institutions, elections and representation, interest groups and social movements, civil rights and liberties, and the politics of public policy.
 The course frequently engages with real-world elections and current examples.

-Junior Research Workshop (Undergraduate)
+Junior Research Workshop (Undergraduate, POL 300)

-Princeton University, Teaching Assistant (Fall 2019)
+Princeton University (Fall 2019)

 A workshop for students working on yearlong junior paper projects while learning a variety of methodological approaches.
-I assisted Professor LaFleur Stephens-Dougan with the seminar on Race and Politics, and Dr. Joanna Wuest with the seminar on Law and Public Affairs.
+I assisted LaFleur Stephens-Dougan with the seminar on Race and Politics, and Joanna Wuest with the seminar on Law and Public Affairs.